 Why should I buy medical payments coverage?

-If you already have health insurance, you might be wondering why you need medical payments coverage.
+If you already have car insurance and health insurance, you might be wondering why you need medical payments coverage.
 Doesn’t health insurance and med pay pretty much cover the same thing?

 Though there will be overlap between the two, they don’t provide the same coverage.
 In fact, there are many costs your health insurance may not cover, such as prosthetic limbs, ambulance fees and funeral expenses.
 Medical payments coverage will take care of those costs.
 It can also pay for your health insurance deductibles or copays.

-If you live in Maine, you’re required to have medical payments coverage.
-You’re also required to have it if you buy insurance in New Hampshire.
+If you live in Maine or New Hampshire, you’re required to have medical payments coverage.

 How much does medical payments coverage cost?